mgrall/FeedToDB/README.md

 This will start the process of reading the XML feed and inserting data into the SQLite database.<br>
 Keep in mind that I did not set a PRIMARY KEY for testing, so any subsequent runs will add more items to the database.

+setup.php will attempt to create the missing directories for the application environment (included in main.php).

 <br>

 ## Project Structure